Inside DigitalOcean’s SOX Compliance Playbook

 That’s it!
 Your GitLab connector is now pulling access data into ConductorOne.

-As an alternative to the integration process described above, you can use Terraform to configure the integration between GitLab and ConductorOne.
+As an alternative to the cloud-hosted setup process described above, you can use Terraform to configure the integration between GitLab and ConductorOne.

 See the ConductorOne GitLab integration resource page in the ConductorOne Terraform registry for example usage and the full list of required and optional parameters.